-- monitor the financial status of the company - monitor the reporting process of financial statements and interim reports and assess the draft financial statements and interim reports - monitor the efficiency of the company's internal controls, internal auditing and risk management system - · monitor the statutory audit and review all material reports from the auditor - assess the independence of the auditors, in particular with regard to their ancillary services and establishes the procedures and limits applying to the procurement of such services - prepare for the Board proposals to the Annual General Meeting regarding the election of the auditor(s) and their remunerations - review the auditors' and internal auditors' audit plans and reports - review the company's corporate governance statement - prepare for the Board the group's risk management policies
+- monitor the financial status of the company - monitor the reporting process of financial statements and interim reports and assess the draft financial statements and interim reports - monitor the efficiency of the company's internal controls, internal auditing and risk management system - monitor the statutory audit and review all material reports from the auditor. - assess the independence of the auditors, in particular with regard to their non-audit services and establish the procedures and limits applying to the procurement of such services - prepare for the Board proposals to the Annual General Meeting regarding the election of the auditor(s) and their remunerations - review the auditors' and internal auditors' audit plans and reports - review the company's corporate governance statement - prepare for the Board the group's risk management policies - prepare for the Board decisions on significant changes in the accounting principles or in the valuations of the group's assets

-- prepare for the Board decisions on significant changes in the accounting principles or in the valuations of the group's assets; - · assess the group's compliance with laws and regulations; and - maintain contact with the auditors.
+- assess the group's compliance with laws and regulations; and - maintain contact with the auditors.

-After 2016 AGM, the Audit Committee members are Ms. Maija-Liisa Friman (Chairperson), Mr. Nigel Turner and Mr. Jouko Karvinen.
+The Audit Committee's members are Ms. Maija-Liisa Friman (Chair), Mr. Colm Barrington and Ms. Mengmeng Du.

-In accordance with its annual plan, the Audit Committee met 6 times in 2016.
-The CEO, the CFO, the Head of Internal Audit and Risk Management as well as the external auditor also participated in the Committee's meetings.
+The Audit Committee held 6 planned and one extraordinary meeting in 2017.
+The CEO, the CFO, the Head of Internal Audit and Risk Management as well as the external auditor also participated in the Committee's in-person meetings.
 Finnair's General Counsel acted as the secretary of the Audit Committee.
-The Committee held closed sessions as well as sessions where the External or Internal Auditors participated without the presence of the members of the management.
-The Committee also performed its annual self-evaluation.
+The Committee held closed sessions as well as sessions where the external or internal auditors participated without the presence of the members of the management.

-The Audit Committee's activities in 2016
+The Audit Committee's activities in 2017